vhscom/after-dark/README.md

 --------|--------
 [Quick Installer](#getting-started) | One command is all you need to start creating a website with After Dark.
 [Module System](#module-system) | Add functionality with prebuilt modules designed to compliment your site.
+[Section Menu](#section-menu) | Display an accessible site-wide navigation with links to content sections.
 [Display Variants](#display-variants) | Customize look-and-feel with one of six included display variations.
+[Custom Styles](#custom-styles) | Add to, override or disable theme styles for complete design control.
 [Fuzzy Search](#fuzzy-search) | Find and share indexable content anywhere on your site.
 No registration required.
 [Code Highlighter](#code-highlighter) | Highlight code in over 160 languages without requiring JavaScript.
 [Post Images](#post-images) | Add graphics to your posts without touching an image editor.